Itayanagi, Aomori

 Itayanagi (板柳町, Itayanagi-machi) is a town located in Aomori Prefecture, Japan.
-As of 1 April 2020, the town had an estimated population of 13,332 in 5450 households, and a population density of 300 persons per km².
+As of 1 April 2020, the town had an estimated population of 13,332 in 5450 households, and a population density of 300 persons per km^{2}.
 The total area of the town is 41.88 sqkm.

 Geography

 Itayanagi is located at the base of Tsugaru Peninsula in Kitatsugaru District of Aomori Prefecture.
 The Iwaki River flows through the town.